Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: Preliminaries

 \subsection{Cylinder Configuration}

 In this section we recall a result from \cite{AulicinoCompDegKZ}, which describes the cylinder decomposition of a surface whose AIS has completely degenerate KZ-spectrum.
+Following the work of \cite{WrightCylDef}, both \cite[Thm.
+5.5]{AulicinoCompDegKZ} and Corollary \ref{RankOneCylConfig} below can be proven independently of \cite{AulicinoCompDegKZ}.
+(See the remark below for a complete alternate proof.)
 Then we choose a convenient homology basis on this surface that will be used in Lemma \ref{RatFieldDef} below.
 The claims of this section are summarized in Figure \ref{HomBasis}.

 \begin{definition} Given $(X,\omega)$, let $\mathcal{F}_{\theta}$ denote the vertical foliation of $(X,e^{i\theta}\omega)$.
 If, for all $\theta \in \mathbb{R}$, the existence of a closed regular trajectory in $\mathcal{F}_{\theta}$ implies that every trajectory in $\mathcal{F}_{\theta}$ is closed, then $(X,\omega)$ is \emph{completely periodic}. \end{definition}